 In 1991 Roger Lane was co-photographer with colleague Roger Holman and local writer Roger Guttridge when the three Rogers as they became known published their first book 'The Landscapes of Dorset', followed in 1993 by 'The Villages of Dorset'.

 For a number of years Roger has been commissioned to photograph the grounds and architecture of Canford School near Wimborne and in 2008/2009 Roger photographed many gardens open to the public throughout the county.
 These images together with a text written in close participation with the garden owners, was published by Frances Lincoln in April 2010 as 'The Gardens of Dorset'.

 Writing and photography is now Roger's main activity.
 His work on the landscapes of France and the French Impressionists has been widely featured in France Magazine and more recent landscape work has been published in Outdoor Photography, Photography Monthly, Dorset Life, Dorset Magazine, Heritage Magazine and the National Trust.

 Working from his Wimborne home, Roger continues to photograph his home county of Dorset.
-Other book projects are under way and he is also creating a new dimension to his photography with the introduction of fine art and abstract prints.
+Other book projects are under way and he is also creating a new dimension to his photography with the introduction of fine art and abstract images.

 Further examples of his work can be seen at Dorset Pictures